BobMcFry/autorennen/README.md

 	little hidden) and then you can paint the finish line. make sure to paint at least 4 dots.

-	3.4 if you are done, you hit done and then you can choose 4 points of the finishLine to be the starting points.
+	3.4 if you are done, you hit "done" and then you can choose 4 points of the finishLine to be the starting points.

 4. Now the game starts and you can play AUTORENNEN.